-Economic Development Organizations
+Economic Development Organizations and Groups

 Whether your community is large or small, urban or rural, the following organizations are a good source to help you promote partnerships throughout your community:

-BC Economic Development Association (BCEDA) provides services that help member communities grow and expand new and existing businesses, attract new business investments, and work towards strategic infrastructure investment, land use planning, and community enhancement.
+- BC Economic Development Association (BCEDA) provides services that help member communities grow and expand new and existing businesses, attract new business investments, and work towards strategic infrastructure investment, land use planning, and community enhancement.

-The Indigenous Business and Investment Council (IBIC) is a partnership of First Nations leaders, industry and government focused on improving Indigenous participation in the economy, and promoting Indigenous businesses, entrepreneurs and industry partnerships.
+- The Indigenous Business and Investment Council (IBIC) is a partnership of First Nations leaders, industry and government focused on improving Indigenous participation in the economy, and promoting Indigenous businesses, entrepreneurs and industry partnerships.